ZixiQu/naslite/README.md

 User's viewing path is stored in cookie.
 We set the path when user is checking out a path.
 When user is creating new item (folder/file), it is created under the path.
 The benefit of storing in cookie is cookie is persist after closing the browser.

 Issue: Need to clean up cookie after session logout/expires.

+### Backend API:
+1. GET /api/list

+    > No params, no payload

+    return a Tree structure of user's entire FS

+2. GET /api/file

+    > Params: key: users target file.
+Note, key should follow path rule mentioned above (no double slash, no leading/tailing slash).
+The key does not include user_id

+    return temp link to target file.

+3. POST /api/upload

+    > payload: file: js built-in File type (not the one we defined)

+    File will be stored under `${currentPath}/${file.name}`, `${currentPath}` from user's cookie.

+4. POST /api/create_folder

+   >  Params: key: folder name (should not include "/" in folder name.
+Frontend checks it, backend doesn't)

+    Will create a folder under user's current path (from cookie)

+5. DELETE /api/delete

+    > Params: key: fullpath to the file to delete.

+    Will delete the target file.
+Will return success code (204 No Content) even if file not exist.

+6. GET /api/test

+   > No params, no payload

+    For development purpose, will print a greeting message if user is logged-in.